calaldees/blog/optimisations.md

         * review your notes with spacing
     * Research/Understand a range of mental models
         * > “All models are wrong but some are useful” — George Box
+    * Things that aren’t your fault can still be your responsibility
     * There are things that a factually true, but the world becomes better if you actively act as if they are not true
         * Fixed vs Growth mindset
         * Racial inequality